The-Osint-Toolbox/Geolocation-OSINT/README.md

  <li><a href="https://calcmaps.com/">Calcmaps</a></li>
     <p>An online resource that enables visitors to easily and quickly use maps in order to measure, search and overlay mark-up elements on maps for a wide range of useful applications.</p>
  <li><a href="http://data.mashedworld.com/dualmaps/map.htm?x=-87.981906&y=43.029482&z=16&gm=2&ve=4&gc=0&bz=1&bd=0&mw=1&mi=0&mg=1&mv=01">Dual Maps</a></li>
+    <p>Dual maps combine Google Maps, Birds Eye Imagery and Google Street View into one embeddable control.
+Dual Maps are free to use.
+No registration is required.</p>
  <li><a href="https://google.com/maps">Google Maps</a></li>
  <li><a href="https://geograph.org.uk/">Geograph UK</a></li>
  <li><a href="https://github.com/GONZOsint/gvision">Gonzo</li>